 With the inner detachable lid, cleanup is a snap.
 The stay-cool side handles allow for quick and easy access to your rice, even right after cooking has finished.

-The top comments suggest “it is very easy to use and clean”, “several months later, no problems, use this almost daily and STILL love this rice cooker”, and “it plays a cute little song when it’s done cooking rice”.
+The top comments suggest “it is very easy to use and clean”, “several months later, no problems, use this almost daily and STILL love this appliance”, and “it plays a cute little song when it’s done cooking rice”.

 Based on all of the customer comments, its ease of use, unique “set and forget” tech, how simple each cleanup is, and the results we’ve achieved with it, it gets our highest rating by far, and is well worth the investment.
 You’ll love the yummy rice it makes.